pnlinh/practice-elasticsearch/README.md

 # Elasticsearch Notes

 This is documentation from a few weeks of study, trial and error.
-My primary notes are locked in Atlassian Confluence which I won't be taking out (Company Reasons).
+My primary notes are locked in Atlassian Confluence which won't be taking out (Company Reasons).
 Therefore, these are notes based off this fine course at [https://www.udemy.com/elasticsearch-complete-guide](https://www.udemy.com/elasticsearch-complete-guide).

 Disclaimer: I have already gone through the following yet couldn't remember it all so suddently:
 - [Elasticsearch Reference 5.x](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/index.html)